matthew-brett/linuxiste-blog/content/alive-again-edid.md

 I played with [read-edid](http://www.polypux.org/projects/read-edid/), but this didn't seem to detect a difference in the EDID of my good and my bad monitor.
+This later turned out to be because they were only reading the EDID of the LCD screen of the laptop and there is no way to ask the current tools in `read-edid` to get the EDID of the attached monitor.

 Finally, I stumbled on [edid-rw](https://github.com/bulletmark/edid-rw).